kartikayuni/errorist-bootstrap/kontent/manual/add-kontent/index.md

 The path is relative to the domain, so if your site is `http://example.com`, the above code will be rendered as `http://example.com//manual/readme#configure-languages-that-your-site-supports`.
-The benefit of usng this shortcode is that Hugo will throw exeption, if this page doesn't exist – so you are guaranteed against dead links at your own site at least.
+The benefit of using this shortcode is that Hugo will throw exception, if this page doesn't exist – so you are guaranteed against dead links at your own site at least.

 Do not use trailing `/` when using the shortcode – it will result in an error.